DO-160 Aircraft Icing Tests: RTCA Test Procedures Explained

 Tests for the three equipment categories have application-specific temperature and moisture cycles.
 All require thermal chambers to provide the temperature extremes called for in the standard.

-• Category B applies to equipment to moving parts, requiring temperature and atmospheric pressure to be varied.
-The chamber’s relative humidity is set at 95% as the temperature and pressure are cycled 25 times.
+Category B applies to equipment to moving parts, requiring temperature and atmospheric pressure to be varied.
+The chamber’s relative humidity cycles between 95% and ambient room humidity as the temperature and pressure are cycled 25 times.
 After the final cycle, the DUT is stabilized at -20˚ C and checked that it meets its performance standards.

 Test Preparation and Procedure